 And make no mistake, they exist in every human being to one degree or another.
 They exist to the degree our positive expressions have been interrupted when we are young.
 Full expression of our life force is first prohibited by our parents and others around us, under the misguided belief that allowing us to express ourselves might lead to danger.
 Later, we do the repressing of our own selves.

-So let’s be clear: Once we become adults, we are no longer constrained by our past.
+So let’s be clear: Once we become adults, our past no longer constrains us.
 Rather, we continue to hold ourselves back by reigning in our natural constructive life force that was, once upon a time, forbidden by someone else.

 In truth, this can happen fairly easily, since any negative emotion will readily convert back to its original natural form.
-To do this with our rage requires we first admit it exists, and then we need to fully experience it, doing so under proper circumstances so this is done in a way that doesn’t hurt someone else.
+To do this with our rage requires we first admit it exists.
+Then we need to fully experience it, doing so under proper circumstances so this is done in a way that doesn’t hurt someone else.
 As we allow ourselves to fully identify with powerful feelings such as rage, we want to keep a sense of proportion about it.
 It’s important we don’t turn toward rejecting our total personality because it exists.
-Then, and only then, our rage can be restored to the warmth of pleasurable and loving feelings.
+Then, and only then, our rage can return to the warmth of pleasurable and loving feelings.

 Along the way, we may need to traverse other temporary emotions, including sadness, self-pity and pain.
 We’ll also probably need to reconnect with our healthy aggression and self-assertion.
 Basically, we’re going to need to own up to all our negative energy currents and experience them.
 And we’ll need to allow them to exist for as long as they naturally exist.
 That’s the way to transform what’s unnatural and destructive back its original loving face.